Stand in Your Power

 OWN YOUR POWER: “Leaders become great not because of their power but, because of their ability to empower others.” – John Maxwell

 Having power gives you the ability to influence others’ behaviour, decision and lives.
 The word ‘power’ is often associated with being corrupt or bad, but it is actually what you make of it.
 Leaders can use power to either uplift others or constrain others.
 Use it wisely and effectively.
 Use your voice to advocate for the good and the right.
 Stand up for the underdog, be their voice and support system.
 Use your power to influence organizational processes, to enable healthy work environment, to help people achieve more and build stronger teams.
 Be a leader of character; OWN YOUR POWER!

-At Lead With Passion, we work with Executives and other senior leaders in various stages of their career, to help achieve their professional goals.
+At Lead With Passion, we provide Leadership Coaching to Executives and other senior leaders in various stages of their career, to help achieve their professional goals.
 Find out how we can support you and your organization.

 See my dedicated blog site for additional nuggets to build your leadership profile…